-Technically, it is far more difficult to produce a good sound on the violin.
-It is also far tougher to play in tune on the violin compared with the piano.
-The piano is easier to play the tune music on it.
-But when it comes to music, both are difficult instruments because learning music is a lifelong journey.
+Technically, producing a good sound on the violin is far more challenging.
+It is also far tougher to play in tune on the violin than on the piano.
+The piano makes it easier to play the tune music on it.
+But when it comes to music, both are complex instruments because learning music is a lifelong journey.

 Is the piano that easy to play?

-You just have to press a key and the sound of the piano is there, in tune, well-defined, with a good tone.
+You just have to press a key, and the sound of the piano is there, in tune, well-defined, and with a good tone.

-You just have to press 2 keys simultaneously on the piano and there you have a nice chord, in tune, well-defined, and with a nice tone.
+You just have to press two keys simultaneously on the piano and there you have a nice chord, in tune, well-defined, and with a pleasant tone.

 For that again, you need an additional year or two of hard work to get the same result on the violin.